Willfact 500UI powder and solvent for solution for injection

 If you forget to take WILLFACT, consult your doctor.

-In some cases, these reactions may evolve into a severe allergic reaction (anaphylaxis) including anaphylactic shock (observed at an unknown frequency).
+In some cases, these reactions can evolve into a severe allergic reaction (anaphylaxis), including anaphylactic shock (observed with an unknown frequency).

 The warning signs of allergic reactions are

-In patients with von Willebrand disease, especially those of type 3, proteins may form that neutralize the effect of FvW.
-These proteins are called neutralizing antibodies or inhibitors.
-Patients treated with FvW should be closely monitored by their doctors to detect the appearance of inhibitors through clinical observations and appropriate laboratory tests.
+In patients with von Willebrand disease, especially those with Type 3, proteins that neutralise the effect of VWF may be formed.
+These proteins are called neutralising antibodies or inhibitors.
+Patients treated with VWF should be carefully monitored by their doctors to detect the development of inhibitors through clinical observations and appropriate laboratory tests.
 If such inhibitors occur, the condition may manifest as an inadequate clinical response or occur concurrently with severe allergic reactions.

 There is a risk of blood clot formation (thrombosis), especially in patients with known risk factors.
-After correcting the von Willebrand factor deficiency, it should be monitored to detect early signs of thrombosis or disseminated intravascular coagulation and receive treatment to prevent thrombosis in situations that involve a higher risk of thrombosis (after surgery, during bed rest, in cases of deficiency of an anticoagulant or fibrinolytic enzyme inhibitor).
+After correction of the von Willebrand factor deficiency, you should be monitored for early signs of thrombosis or disseminated intravascular coagulation and receive treatment to prevent thrombosis in situations that involve a higher risk of thrombosis (after surgery, during bed rest, in cases of deficiency of a coagulation inhibitor or a fibrinolytic enzyme).

-If you receive FVIII preparations containing FVW, the risk of thrombosis may also increase due to persistently elevated plasma levels of FVIII.
+If you receive factor VIII preparations that contain VWF, the risk of thrombosis may also increase due to persistently elevated plasma FVIII levels.

 The following side effect has been observed frequently(may affect up to 1 in 10 people):